 - Eleven states address limits on the number of credits that may be awarded for prior learning.

-- Does the state or statewide postsecondary system have PLA policy?
+- Does the state or statewide postsecondary system have a PLA policy?

 - Does the state provide guidance to students on PLA costs or fees?